Maximal Spaces for Approximation Rates in $\ell^1$-regularization: Introduction

+Furthermore, we prove a converse result, i.e.\ we characterize the maximal sets on which the estimators \eqref{eq:Tik} achieve a given approximation rate.
+These maximal sets turn out to be weak weighted $\ell^t$-sequences spaces or real interpolation spaces of Besov spaces, respectively.

+Finally, we also treat the \emph{oversmoothing case} that $\sum_{j\in \Lambda} \wei r_j |x_j^\dagger|=\infty$, i.e.\ that the penalty term enforces the estimators $\xh$ to be smoother than the exact solution $x^\dagger$.
+For wavelet $B^r_{1,1}$ Besov norm penalties, this case may be rather unlikely for $r=0$, except maybe for delta peaks.
+However, in case of the Radon transform, our theory requires us to choose $r>\frac 12$, and more generally, mildly ill-posed problems in higher spatial dimensions require larger values of $r$ (see eq.~\eqref{eq:r_condition} below for details).
+Then it becomes much more likely that the penalty term fails to be finite at the exact solution, and it is desirable to derive error bounds also for this situation.
+So far, however, this case has only rarely been considered in variational regularization theory.

-The focus of this paper is on error bounds, i.e.\ rates of convergence of $\xh$ to $x^{\dagger}$ in some norm as the noise level $\delta$ tends to $0$.
-The most favorable case is that the true solution $x^{\dagger}$ is sparse.
-In this case the convergence rate is linear in the noise level $\delta$, and sparsity of $x^{\dagger}$ is not only sufficient but (under mild additional assumptions) even necessary for a linear convergence rate (\cite{GHS:11}).
-However, usually it is more realistic to assume that $x^{\dagger}$ is only \emph{approximately} sparse in the sense that it can well be approximated by sparse vectors.
+\paragraph*{Previous works on the convergence analysis of \eqref{eq:Tik}:$\,$} In the seminal paper \cite{DDD:04} Daubechies, Defrise \& De Mol established the regularizing property of estimators of the form \eqref{eq:Tik} and suggested the so-called iterative thresholding algorithm to compute them.
+Concerning error bounds, the most favorable case is that the true solution $x^\dagger$ is sparse.
+In this case the convergence rate is linear in the noise level $\delta$, and sparsity of $x^\dagger$ is not only sufficient but (under mild additional assumptions) even necessary for a linear convergence rate (\cite{GHS:11}).
+However, usually it is more realistic to assume that $x^\dagger$ is only \emph{approximately} sparse in the sense that it can be well approximated by sparse vectors.
 More general rates of convergence for linear operators $F$ were derived in \cite{burger2013convergence} based on variational source conditions.
-The rates were characterized in terms of the growth of the norms of the preimages of the unit vectors under $F^*$ (or relaxations) and the decay of $x^{\dagger}$.
+The rates were characterized in terms of the growth of the norms of the preimages of the unit vectors under $F^*$ (or relaxations) and the decay of $x^\dagger$.
 Relaxations of the first condition were studied in \cite{FH:15,FHV:15,flemming2018injectivity}.
-For error bounds in the Bregman divergence with respect to the $\ell^1$-norm we refer to \cite{BHK:18}.
-In a previous work \cite{HM:19} we studied regularization by 1-homogeneous wavelet-Besov norms $B^0_{p,1}$ and derived order optimal convergence rates under bounds on the $B^{s}_{p,\infty}$-Besov norm of the true solution based on variational source conditions.
-Moreover, for $p=2$ we showed that boundedness of the $B^s_{2,\infty}$-norm was not only sufficient, but even necessary for certain approximation rates.
+For error bounds in the Bregman divergence with respect to the $\ell^1$-norm we refer to \cite{BHK:18}. \old{In a previous work \cite{HM:19} we studied regularization by 1-homogeneous wavelet-Besov norms $B^0_{p,1}$ and derived order optimal convergence rates under bounds on the $B^{s}_{p,\infty}$-Besov norm of the true solution based on variational source conditions.
+Moreover, for $p=2$ we showed that boundedness of the $B^s_{2,\infty}$-norm is not only sufficient, but even necessary for certain approximation rates.